k-pulkit/MasteringGCP-DataEngineering/lesson-2-cloud-sql/README.md

 2. <a href="./create_db_tables_pg.sql">Create table schemas</a> - Sql file to create tables
 3. <a href="./load_db_tables_pg.sql">Load Data</a> - Sql file to insert data
 4. <a href="./explore.sql">Working with Data</a> - Running SQL commands againsts the datasets
+4. <a href="./using-psql-with-python.ipynb">Using python to work with PSQL</a> - We make use of `psycopg2` to interact with PSQL, as well as we use Pandas for the same

 ----
 ##### Info on Google Cloud SQL